ifeomare/SolarSystemAPI/README.md

 "fact": "Standing on Mercury's surface at its closest approach to the\nSun, our star would appear more than three times larger than it\ndoes on Earth."
 }
 ```

+## Next Steps
+- Adjusting the endpoints for the planets
+- Including dwarf planets to the Solar System
+- Including the planet's moons